Burst-Statistics/burst/readme.txt

 * Improvement: added parameter to clear the dashboard cache
 * Improvement: added JS event to so other plugins can integrate with Burst
 * Improvement: added privacy annex
-* Improvement: added widget to the Wordpress Dashboard Props: Shayne
+* Improvement: added widget to the WordPress Dashboard Props: Shayne

 = 1.0.2 =
 * Fix: typo fix in generate_cached_data, props @seath